DSXiangLi/DecryptPrompt/README.md

 - How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation

 ### Chain of Thought
-- 能力产生和分析
-  - AUTOMATIC CHAIN OF THOUGHT PROMPTING IN LARGE LANGUAGE MODELS
-  - Large Language Models are Zero-Shot Reasoners
+- [zero-shot-COT] Large Language Models are Zero-Shot Reasoners :star:
+- [Manual COT] Chain of Thought Prompting Elicits Reasoning in Large Language Models  :star:
+- SELF-CONSISTENCY IMPROVES CHAIN OF THOUGHT REASONING IN LANGUAGE MODELS
+- COMPLEXITY-BASED PROMPTING FOR MULTI-STEP REASONING
+- LEAST-TO-MOST PROMPTING ENABLES COMPLEX REASONING IN LARGE LANGUAGE MODELS
 - Solving Quantitative Reasoning Problems with Language Models
 - Specializing Smaller Language Models towards Multi-Step Reasoning
 - Towards Understanding Chain-of-Thought Prompting: An Empirical Study of What Matters
 - TEXT AND PATTERNS: FOR EFFECTIVE CHAIN OF THOUGHT IT TAKES TWO TO TANGO
-- Prompt Engingger
-  - SELF-CONSISTENCY IMPROVES CHAIN OF THOUGHT REASONING IN LANGUAGE MODELS
-  - Chain of Thought Prompting Elicits Reasoning in Large Language Models  :star:
-  - COMPLEXITY-BASED PROMPTING FOR MULTI-STEP REASONING
-  - LEAST-TO-MOST PROMPTING ENABLES COMPLEX REASONING IN LARGE LANGUAGE MODELS
 - Decomposed Prompting A MODULAR APPROACH FOR Solving Complex Tasks
-- RL
 - Solving math word problems with processand outcome-based feedback
 - CodeRL: Mastering Code Generation through Pretrained Models and Deep Reinforcement Learning

 ### RLHF
 - Deepmind